mnieber/mnieber.github.io/_posts/2020-26-05-inserting-facets-into-react-components.markdown

 - a `createCtr` function that is invoked only once to instantiate the container
 - an `updateCtr` function sets up a MobX reaction that keeps the inputs of the container up-to-date
 - a `getDefaultProps` function that extracts default properties from this container.
-These default properties are provided to the rest of the component tree using a NestedDefaultPropsProvider.
+These default properties are provided to the rest of the component tree using a `NestedDefaultPropsProvider`.

-CtrProvider is implemented as follows:
+`CtrProvider` is implemented as follows:

 ```
 import * as React from "react";